 Do I need shin guards for Muay Thai?
-Muay Thai shin guards protect the shins from harm or damage during kicking heavy bags or pads.
+Muay Thai shin guards protect the shins from harm or damage while kicking heavy bags or pads.
 They are also essential during contact training and sparring sessions.

 So if you have problems with your shins from training or maybe you’ve harmed them in some other way, you need to get some shin guards.
 You may need to let your shins heal until you start training and using your shins.

 Regardless, shin guards are essential for your Muay Thai training gear and are necessary for beginners.
 When you start in Muay Thai, add them to your training gear.

 There are different styles of shin guards.
 Some will only cover your shins, others your shins and feet.